Overview of Growing a Career as a Real Estate Photographer

 Where Do I Find Leads for Real Estate Photography?

-You’ll be mainly getting referrals from listing agents, those who will be responsible for assembling brochures for real estate listings.
+You’ll mainly be getting referrals from listing agents, those who will be responsible for assembling brochures for real estate listings.
 You’ll need to have a good network of real estate agents and a portfolio show off your photography work.

 How much can I make it as a real estate photographer?